US taxes in Spain: file quickly and easily with Taxes for Expats

 You know the feeling?

-You’re enjoying another beautiful spring in Spain, happy to live abroad…
+You’re enjoying another beautiful spring here in Spain, happy to be living abroad…

 But around March you start to have the nagging sensation at the back of your mind that you really should be doing something about your US taxes.

 You wonder what your obligations really are and secretly fear you’ve been doing things wrong for years.

 You get on TurboTax and (after several days of struggle, confusion and misery) send the forms off to the IRS and hope for the best.

 Or if you’re like me and actually run a business abroad, it’s more like:

 Worry about taxes constantly, 12 months a year.
 Attack TurboTax in January, experience several (usually 8 to 12) weeks of struggle, confusion, misery, etc and then…